Impulse (physics): Constant mass

-Impulse has the same units and dimensions (MLT^{−1}) as momentum.
-In the International System of Units, these are kg⋅m/s = N⋅s.
-In English engineering units, they are slug⋅ft/s = lbf⋅s.

-The term "impulse" is also used to refer to a short-acting force or impact.
-This type of impulse is often idealized so that the change in momentum produced by the force is modelled as happening instantaneously.
-This sort of change is a step change, and is not physically possible.
-However, this is a useful model for computing the effects of ideal collisions (such as in videogame physics engines).
-Additionally, in rocketry, the term "total impulse" is commonly used and is considered synonymous with the term "impulse".

 Variable mass

 The application of Newton's second law for variable mass allows impulse and momentum to be used as analysis tools for jet- or rocket-propelled vehicles.
-In the case of rockets, the impulse imparted can be normalized by unit of propellant expended, to create a performance parameter, specific impulse.
+In the case of rockets, the impulse imparted can be normalized by unit of propellant expended, to create a performance parameter, specific impulse, the impulse per unit mass.
 This fact can be used to derive the Tsiolkovsky rocket equation, which relates the vehicle's propulsive change in velocity to the engine's specific impulse (or nozzle exhaust velocity) and the vehicle's propellant-mass ratio.